Driving with Regulation: Trustworthy and Interpretable Decision-Making for Autonomous Driving with Retrieval-Augmented Reasoning: Related Work

 \subsection{Decision-Making of Autonomous Driving}

-Decision-making methods of autonomous driving have evolved from rule-based \cite{wang2021decision} to learning-based methods \cite{kiran2021deep}.
-Learning-based methods demonstrate greater adaptability than the former in dynamic driving environments and free autonomous vehicles from the constraints of complex hand-crafted rules.
-Two typical learning methods are imitation learning (IL) and reinforcement learning (RL).
-The IL focuses on imitating the expert’s decision but faces different distribution in online deployment \cite{bansal2018chauffeurnet, tang2023personalized}.
-On the contrary, the RL explores and learns in the online interaction \cite{kiran2021deep, yuan2024evolutionary}, but such trial-and-error is inefficient.
-Furthermore, GPT-Driver \cite{mao2023gpt} introduced the GPT to the autonomous vehicle (AV), which reformulates the planning as a language modeling problem.
-Nonetheless, in the human driving environment structured by traffic rules, AVs not only need to ensure safety but also follow these rules while driving with human-driven vehicles.
-The integration of diverse semantic traffic rules into decision-making using a unified model remains underexplored.
+Decision-making methods for autonomous driving have evolved from rule-based \cite{wang2021decision} to learning-based methods \cite{kiran2021deep}, which offer greater adaptability in dynamic environments.
+Typical learning-based approaches include imitation learning~\cite{bansal2018chauffeurnet, tang2023personalized} and reinforcement learning~\cite{yuan2024evolutionary}.
+More recently, GPT-Driver \cite{mao2023gpt} has reformulated motion planning as a language modeling problem.
+However, the integration of diverse semantic traffic rules into decision-making using a unified model remains underexplored.